pkgxdev/dev/README.md

 > [!NOTE]
 >
+> - Adding environment variables only works via the `shellcode` route.
-> The environment variable's value is sanitized, so expressions like
+> - The environment variable's value is sanitized, so expressions like
 >   `MY_VAR: $(sudo rm -rf --no-preserve-root /)` will throw an error.
+> - We recommend `direnv` instead of this route.

 ## `dev` & Editors

-Most editors if opened via the Terminal will inherit that Terminal’s environment.
-We recommend Visual Studio Code, `dev && code .` works great.
+The sure fire way for things to work in editors is to use the `dev`/`pkgm` combo.
+Having said this most editors if opened via the Terminal will inherit that Terminal’s environment.

-> [!WARNING]
->
-> Unfortunately, this usually means you _must_ open your editor via your
-> terminal.

 ## GitHub Actions